ClarkHobbie/ssltest3/README.md

 keytool -import -keystore serverkeystore -storepass whatever -file server.cer -alias server

-Compile the program with the following command:
+Compile the program with the following command (you must have maven installed):

 mvn package